Ben-Schr/osu-most-played-downloader/README.md

-# osu most played downloader
+# osu! most played downloader
 A quickly thrown-together tool for downloading a user's most played maps on osu.